 He corresponded widely, and met many of the eminent scientists of his day, including the French naturalist Cuvier (to whom he took a specimen of a fossil tree) and Charles Babbage, with whom he became an intimate friend.
 His letters show a curiosity over subjects ranging from archaeology to astronomy.
 There is a sizeable collection of correspondence in the British Library.

 But his life wasn’t all serious.
-In his letters he often displayed a rather ponderous sense of humour.
 As a young man, he was an expert fencer.
 He liked fly-fishing.
 He delighted in performing conjuring tricks.
 He allowed his children and grandchildren to play among bits of his flying-machines and other apparatus.
 His letters show a flirtatious enjoyment of female company, and a keen if somewhat ponderous sense of humour.
 He dabbled in verse, and wrote a charming poem to his wife on her 80th birthday.
 Shortly before his death, he called the doctor in and had in his pocket two little packets wrapped in paper – one containing a guinea for the consultation fee, and the other some peppermint lozenges.
 He gave the doctor the wrong one.
 When the doctor told him of the slip, he responded with a note containing the lines: